Does American Public University System have a good student to faculty ratio?

-Use the student to faculty ratio, as well as the faculty composition to get an idea of how much attention you'll receive as an individual student at American Military University.
+Use the student to faculty ratio, as well as the faculty composition to get an idea of how much attention you'll receive as an individual student at American Public University System.

 Student to Faculty Ratio is Well Below Average